Jamie Sanigar and Martin Bisp

 Sir Rob McCabe

-Sir Rob is an award winning & experienced founder, managing director and serial entrepreneur with a demonstrated history of working in publishing, marketing and in particular the global events industry.
+Sir Rob is an award winning and experienced founder, managing director and serial entrepreneur with a demonstrated history of working in publishing, marketing and in particular the global events industry.

 Highly skilled in business negotiation, business start-up planning, face to face and telesales, and sales training delivery, he is a strong business development professional with a grass roots business background and one of the UK’s most experienced sales trainers.